 In short, as so many other posters have already summarized, it is the commenting interface, and community around it, that makes Slashdot.
 As long as that stay intact, Slashdot will be ok.

 So, with that background, a comparison of the current

 Before I get into the main problem, I have to wonder what happened to noh8rz10's comment in the beta?
 It's very clearly formatted in classic, yet somehow that formatting got blown away in beta.
 You might want to look into that.

 The major issue is the substantial increase in white-space.
 For example, in the classic picture above, one can plainly see 5 different comments (complete with sigs!), while the beta barely shows 4 (and no sigs).
 What this does is 'space out' the conversations and make them harder to follow, because one now has to spend even more time searching for them (scrolling up, down, etc).

 The bigger whitespace problem, however, is the horizontal space.
 Conversations on Slashdot go well into 10's and 20's of replies, meaning that if there isn't enough space they'll become incredibly cramped and hard to read.
 As an example of a thread that's only 5-6 replies deep:

 The current designs gets 5!
 Cutting out all that space on the right cramps the posts into an almost illegible format, with the benefit of showing absolutely nothing to the side!
 This isn't even deep into the replies!

-This is THE problem because it stands to kill conversation by making the comment threads unreadable.
+problem because it stands to kill conversation by making the comment threads unreadable.
 The comments section becomes unwieldy long and cramped, discouraging people from reading or commenting at all.
 And when that happens, there aren't comments around to attract new users like myself, people go away, and revenue tanks.

 To be perfectly honest, the other ascetic changes don't really matter all that much to someone my age.
 It looks a hell of a lot like you're trying to copy generic web 3.0 design garbage, but they don't impact the function much.